An introduction to the categorical p-adic Langlands program: Taylor--Wiles patching as a motivation for categorical p -adic local Langlands

-where $\pi^{\univ}$ is the orthonormalizable $\PGL_2(\Q_p)$-representation over $R_p$ discussed in Section~\ref{subsubsec:padicLL over deformation space} above, and where $O$ is a $p$-torsion free cofinitely generated $\T_{\mathfrak m(\rbar)}$-module\footnote{I.e.\ the $\cO$-dual of a finitely generated $\T_{\mathfrak m(\rbar)}$-module.} of ``oldforms'' related to the chosen tame level.\footnote{If we work at full level $N$, and then pass to a colimit over all levels~$N$, the resulting limiting space of oldforms aquires an action of $\GL_2(\A_f^p)$, and can be described in terms of the local Langlands correspondence in families of \cite{MR3250061} and~\cite{MR3867634}.
+Assume now that $\rhobar$ is not a twist of an extension of the cyclotomic character by the trivial character; the main result of \cite{emerton2010local} then states that there is an isomorphism (of $\T_{\mathfrak m}[ \Gal_{\Q}\times \PGL_2(\Q_p)]$-modules) \numequation \tH^1_{\mathfrak m} \cong ( \rho^{\univ} \otimes_{R_p} \pi^{\univ})\ \cotimes_{R_p} O, \end{equation} where $\pi^{\univ}$ is the orthonormalizable $\PGL_2(\Q_p)$-representation over $R_p$ discussed in Section~\ref{subsubsec:padicLL over deformation space} above, and where $O$ is a $p$-torsion free cofinitely generated $\T_{\mathfrak m}$-module\footnote{I.e.\ the $\cO$-dual of a finitely generated $\T_{\mathfrak m}$-module.} of ``oldforms'' related to the chosen tame level (regarded as an $R_p$-module via the map $R_p\to \T_{\mathfrak m}$).\footnote{If we work at full level $N$, and then pass to a colimit over all levels~$N$, the resulting limiting space of oldforms acquires an action of $\GL_2(\A_f^p)$, and can be described in terms of the local Langlands correspondence in families of \cite{MR3250061} and~\cite{MR3867634}.
 This is related to the $\ell \neq p$ case of categorical local Langlands that we discuss briefly in Section~\ref{sec: categoric LL for l not p}, and which plays a key role in the global conjecture (Conjecture~\ref{conj:cohomology} below).
-For simplicity of exposition, though, we don't say anything more about it here.} If $\rhobar$ is furthermore not a twist of an extension of the trivial character by the cyclotomic character, then passing to continuous $R_p$-duals, and taking into account the relationship between $\pi^{\univ}$ and $\tP$ in this case, we may rephrase this as an isomorphism \numequation (\tH_1)_{\mathfrak m(\rbar)} \cong \tP\cotimes_{R_p} (\rho^{\univ})^*\otimes_{\T_{\mathfrak m(\rbar)}} O^*, \end{equation} where $\tH_1 = \Hom_{\cO}(\tH^1,\cO)$ denotes the completed homology of the modular curves as in (\ref{eqn:completed homology modular curves}) at tame level $N$, and $O^*$ (the $\cO$-dual of~$O$) is now a finitely generated $\T_{\mathfrak m(\rbar)}$-module.
+For simplicity of exposition, though, we don't say anything more about it here.} If $\rhobar$ is furthermore not a twist of an extension of the trivial character by the cyclotomic character, then passing to continuous $\cO$-duals, and taking into account the relationship between $\pi^{\univ}$ and $\tP$ in this case, we may rephrase~\eqref{eqn:local global compatibility H^1} as an isomorphism \numequation (\tH_1)_{\mathfrak m} \cong \tP\cotimes_{R_p} (\rho^{\univ})^{\vee}\otimes_{R_p} O^*, \end{equation} where $\tH_1 = \Hom_{\cO}(\tH^1,\cO)$ denotes the completed homology of the modular curves as in (\ref{eqn:completed homology modular curves}) at tame level $N$, $(\rho^{\univ})^{\vee}$ denotes the $R_p$-dual of~$\rho^{\univ}$, and $O^*$ denotes the $\cO$-dual of~$O$, which is now a finitely generated $\T_{\mathfrak m}$-module.
 The proof of the isomorphism is a combination of a Morita-theoretic argument, similar to the more sophisticated such arguments that are developed in~\cite{MR3150248}, and an interpolation argument, related to the ``capture'' arguments that appear in \cite{MR3272011}.
 The key input is a combination of classical local-global compatibility and the result of Berger--Breuil (that $\Pi(\rho)$ is the unique unitary completion of $\Pi(\rho)_{\alg}$ when $\rho$ is crystabelline): classical local-global compatibility gives rise to copies of $\Pi(\rho)_{\alg}$ inside $\tH^1$, and then the result of Berger--Breuil shows that the closures of these in $\tH^1$ are necessarily isomorphic to~$\Pi(\rho)$.